 They do this by splitting into two identical selves.
 And then each one of them splits, and so on and so on.
 Some manage to do this two or three times an hour.

-Unfortunately, the longer it goes on, the more spoiled our food becomes, because that's what they're living on — our food.
+Unfortunately, the longer this goes on, the more spoiled our food becomes, because that's what they're living on — our food.
 Particularly foods that are high in protein, like meats, poultry, fish, eggs and dairy products.

 To be sure, some of them will go for low-protein foods like fruits and vegetables, but those ones are a lot slower.
 Which is why an apple left on your kitchen counter for a couple of days would still be safe to eat, while a steak clearly would not.